cdacamar/cdacamar.github.io/_posts/2017-04-09-mapping-strings.md

 So...
 That's less than helpful.
 At around 1,000,000 elements our unsorted vector takes around 32 minutes to lookup a string.

 Let's fix this.
-A easy way to get our `std::vector` implementation in-line with the rest of the containers we can sort it and utilize an algorithm, `std::lower_bound` in order to speed up our lookup times.
+An easy way to get our `std::vector` implementation in-line with the rest of the containers is we can sort it and utilize an algorithm, `std::lower_bound`, in order to speed up our lookup times.

 Lets see how that change affects the benchmark: